The Saint of the Day

 What is the beauty of the silence of Holy Scriptures regarding St. Joseph?
 What facet of the spirit of the Church shines in this silence?

-St. Joseph was the greatest saint, or one of the greatest saints of the Church, since some sustain that either St. John Baptist or St. John Evangelist would be the greatest saint.
-In any circumstance, there are very good reasons to suppose that he was the greatest saint.
+St. Joseph was the greatest saint, or one of the greatest saints of the Church, since some sustain that either St. John the Baptist or St. John the Evangelist would be the greatest saint.
+In any circumstance, there are very good reasons to suppose that he, St. Joseph, was the greatest saint.
 One would expect to find an abundance of edifying biographical material about so great a saint.
 But the opposite is true: both Scriptures and Tradition say very few things about him.
 How can this be explained?

-First, we can observe that Scriptures only speaks several times about Our Lady, who is much more than St. Joseph.
+First, we can observe that Scriptures only speak a few times about Our Lady, who is much more than St. Joseph.
 She is the masterpiece of creation, incomparable to all others.
-Again, why does Scriptures say just a few words about these two great figures?
+Again, why do Scriptures say just a few words about these two great figures?

 The traditional reason given is that both were very humble and chose to be out of the limelight in order to let Our Lord shine and receive all the honor and glory.
 This is a very good reason, but there is something else.